AGIO Stock Cracks After Sickle-Cell Disease Drug Delivers Mixed Results In Late-Stage Trial

 Add us onAdd us on Google

-Shares of Agios Pharmaceuticals, Inc. (AGIO) slumped 49% in the pre-market session on Wednesday after the company reported mixed results from its drug trial in sickle cell disease.
+Shares of Agios Pharmaceuticals, Inc. (AGIO) slumped 48% on Wednesday after the company reported mixed results from its drug trial in sickle cell disease.

-While Mitapivat also showed a reduction in the primary endpoint of annualized rate of sickle cell pain crises (SCPCs) compared to placebo, this trend did not achieve statistical significance, the company noted.
+While Mitapivat also showed a reduction in the primary endpoint of annualized rate of sickle cell pain crises (SCPCs) or acute pain needing medical contact compared to placebo, this trend did not achieve statistical significance, the company noted.
+Further, there were no improvements from baseline on fatigue scores among patients, the company noted.

 Share